Panel's directives against madrassas will not affect institutions in Kerala, say community leaders

 In India, people have the right to propagate, believe and follow their respective religions, he said.

-The scholar said the National Commission for Protection of Child Rights (NCPCR)'s directive would not impact the southern state as no madrasa here accept any special assistance from the government.
+The scholar said the NCPCR's directive would not impact the southern state as no madrasa here accept any special assistance from the government.

 He, however, said many north Indian states have government-funded madrassas and institutions like madrasa board.